While Botox® and/or Xeomin® is a no downtime procedure, the following are some guidelines to be aware of following your treatment.

 - Do not massage or manipulate the swollen area.

-- You can take 2 pills of Extra Strength Tylenol.
-If significant discomfort occurs, you can take 3-4 pills of over the counter ibuprofen.
+- You can take 2 pills of Extra Strength Tylenol if significant discomfort occurs.

 - Sleep with your head slightly elevated if possible for 2-3 nights.

 - You may shower, wash your face, apply moisturizers and sunscreens as you regularly do the day after your treatment.

 - You may apply arnica cream/gel to expedite the bruising process.

 - Avoid exercise for 3 days as it is known to worsen swelling.

 It is normal to have significant swelling, numbness, hardness, lumpiness, tingling, redness, tenderness, and bruising.
 Some men may see areas of no hair growth afterwards, which should return to normal in 4-6 weeks.
 Most swelling occurs immediately and the day following treatment, and will start improving by day 5.